My car is in for service and I have a loaner, what should I do?

-You will need a permit if you'll be parking on campus Monday - Friday between 8 a.m. and 4:00 p.m.
+A permit is need if you will be parking on campus Monday through Friday between 8 a.m. and 4 p.m.
 Your Northwestern department host may also be able to supply you with a visitor permit.
 See Visitor Permits for more information.

 Today is a holiday, do I need a permit?

 Permits are not required on days the University is closed for business.
 Please refer to the University calendar for a list of the nine official University holidays.

 I have an evening/weekend class or am attending an evening/weekend event, do I need a permit?

 Parking is free in most campus lots after 4 p.m. weekdays and all day on weekends.
 Parking enforcement begins at 8 a.m. on weekdays.

 Is my Chicago campus permit valid on the Evanston campus?
 Is my Evanston permit valid in Chicago?

 The Chicago campus full time permit (purple sticker) is valid on the Evanston campus.
 No Evanston campus permits are valid on the Chicago campus.

 I am a Northwestern faculty/staff/student.
 Can I use a visitor permit?